CircuitVerse/Blog/content/posts/Arnab_Das_GSoC_final_report.md

 ### 🔹 Implementation of Embed view of the simulator 🖼️

-Embed view provides a preview of the circuit which, in which one can't edit the circuit. this also, allows users to embed the circuit in external websites.
+Embed view provides a preview of the circuit, in which one can't edit the circuit.
+This also, allows users to embed the circuit in external websites.
 This was implemented by creating a new route `/simualtorvue/embed/:id` which would render the embed view of the circuit.

 {{< video src="/videos/Arnab_GSoC23/embed.mp4" controls="true" preload="auto" >}}